robinske/personal-site/_posts/2016-04-02-explaining-the-free-monad.markdown

 }
 {% endhighlight %}

-`pure` is a method that takes any type and creates the "computation builder", wrapping it in the container type.
+`pure` is a method that takes any type and creates the "computation builder", wrapping it in the container type or "context".
 (Why some people have described monads as burritos [^7]).

 [^7]: [https://byorgey.wordpress.com/2009/01/12/abstraction-intuition-and-the-monad-tutorial-fallacy/](https://byorgey.wordpress.com/2009/01/12/abstraction-intuition-and-the-monad-tutorial-fallacy/)